uz-gaz/Tertimuss/README.md

 ### Project dependencies (libraries)
 The project needs the follow packages:

-- Python 3.9 or higher and all its dependencies
+- Python 3.8 and all its dependencies
-- scipy 1.3.0 or higher and all its dependencies
+- scipy 1.5.2 or higher and all its dependencies
-- matplotlib 3.0.2 or higher and all its dependencies
+- matplotlib 3.3.1 or higher and all its dependencies
-- jsonschema 3.0.1 or higher and all its dependencies
+- jsonschema 3.2.0 or higher and all its dependencies
 - progress 1.5 or higher and all its dependencies
 - ffmpeg 4.1 or higher and all its dependencies
 - pyqt 5.9.2 or higher and all its dependencies